Hammerkit: History

 In December 2011, Hammerkit announced a new funding round to internationalize the business.
 A new office was opened in Liverpool, England and a new product, the CloudStore was launched to support the creation, reuse and distribution of web formats as repeatable web solutions.
 The concept is based on the approach utilised in the TV industry to create global formats that are localized for particular markets.
-Hammerkit now specialises in the creation of web formats for the global public relations industry serving clients such as Edelman and Hill+Knowlton Strategies.
-The company was noted by Nick Jones, head of Digital at the UK prime ministers office and the cabinet office as an example of a technology that will deskill the task of creating web services in his view from Downing Street 2011 published in The Drum.
+Hammerkit now specialises in the creation of web formats for the global public relations industry, serving clients such as Edelman and Hill+Knowlton Strategies.
+The company was noted by Nick Jones, head of Digital at the UK prime minister's office and the cabinet office as an example of a technology that will deskill the task of creating web services in his view from Downing Street 2011 published in The Drum.

 In late 2011, the company was announced as one of five winners of a World Summit Award in the e-business and commerce category together with Star, Monaqasat, Hootsuite and Aeroscan.

 In March 2012, Hammerkit launched Hammerkit.org as a community-based platform to promote the creation and sharing of repeatable digital solutions.

 In 2013, Hammerkit is populating its CloudStore with off-the-shelf applications for the PR industry to choose from.
 Hammerkit will carry on designing and developing websites for companies using its Hammerkit Studio.